-Health definition consists three domains, namely physicial, mental and social health, that should be prioritized in delivering healthcare.
-The emergence of chronic diseases in the aging populations has been a barrier to the realization of healthier society.
-The value-based healthcare concept seems in line with the true health objectives: increasing value.
-Value is created from health outcomes which matter to patient relative to cost of achieving those outcomes.
-The health outcomes should include all domain of health in a full cycle of care.
-To implement value-based healthcare, transformations need to be done by both health providers and patients: establishing true health outcomes, strenghtening primary care, building integrated health system, implementing appropriate health payment scheme that promote value and reduce moral hazards, enabling health information technology, and policy that fits well with community.
+Health definition consists of three domains namely, physical, mental, and social health that should be prioritized in delivering healthcare.
+The emergence of chronic diseases in aging populations has been a barrier to the realization of a healthier society.
+The value-based healthcare concept seems in line with the true health objective: increasing value.
+Value is created from health outcomes which matter to patients relative to the cost of achieving those outcomes.
+The health outcomes should include all domains of health in a full cycle of care.
+To implement value-based healthcare, transformations need to be done by both health providers and patients: establishing true health outcomes, strengthening primary care, building integrated health systems, implementing appropriate health payment schemes that promote value and reduce moral hazards, enabling health information technology, and creating a policy that fits well with a community.

-Categories: Public Health, Epidemiology/Public Health, Quality Improvement Keywords: health, outcomes, cost, quality of care, integrative medicine, value-based healthcare
+Categories: Quality Improvement, Public Health, Epidemiology/Public Health Keywords: health, outcomes, cost, quality of care, integrative medicine, value-based healthcare